conduition/conduition.io/source/_posts/musig.md

 This does work on paper, but not so well on silicon.
 It has a glaring gotcha: **Public keys cannot be reused between signing sessions.**

-If Alice reveals her pubkey with Bob and Carol, then she can no longer safely use that key with a new unknown co-signer Dave.
+Let's say Alice, Bob and Carol want to add a new signer, Dave, to their group.
+If Alice reveals her pubkey with Bob and Carol, then she can no longer safely use that key with Dave.
 Dave comes into the co-signing cohort fresh, so Alice doesn't know his public key yet.
 Dave now has an opportunity to collude with Bob or Carol.

 If Dave can convince Bob or Carol to give him Alice's pubkey $D_a$, Dave can compute a rogue public key to exclude Alice from the new aggregated key.